-Figure 4- 3 shows the components of the boot command.
+Figure 4-3 shows the components of the boot command.
 The - flags parameter allows the use of additional boot command parameters.
 Not all parameters are required; some are optional.
-The - flags parameter is not used with the OSF/1 operating system.
+These parameters are not used with the OSF/1 operating system.
 The parameters are:

 NNNN is the shadow set value which is dependent on the system configuration, and is used with OpenVMS VAX.
 This optional parameter (up to 4 hex digits) is deposited into bits 16-31 of General Purpose Register R3.
-This parameter is not used on DEC 10000 systems.
+This parameter is not used on DEC 7000 systems.

 - M is the system root of the boot device in hex which is dependent on the system configuration.
-This value can be between 0 and F. This parameter is deposited into bits 28-31 of General Purpose Register R5 for VAX 10000 systems.
-For DEC 10000 systems, it is deposited using the console environment variable boot osflags. - PPPPP is the hex value for the Alpha primary boot program (APB) as listed in Appendix B. It is also used with the virtual memory boot program (VMB) options as listed in Appendix B. This parameter is deposited into bits 0-27 of General Purpose Register R5.
-For DEC 10000 systems, it is deposited using the console environment variable boot_osflags. - QQ is part of the device name indicating the device type as shown in Table 4-3.
+This value can be between 0 and F. This parameter is deposited into bits 28-31 of General Purpose Register R5 for VAX 7000 systems.
+For DEC 7000 systems, it is deposited using the console environment variable booted_osflags. - PPPP is the hex value for the Alpha primary boot program (APB) as listed in Appendix B. It is also used with the virtual memory boot program (VMB) options as listed in Appendix B. This parameter is deposited into bits 0-27 of General Purpose Register R5. - QQ is part of the device name indicating the device type as shown in Table 4- 3.